Recycling truck's burning load dumped onto street, extinguished in Dubuque

-Authorities said there were no injuries this morning when the load in a recycling truck caught fire.
+Authorities said there were no injuries Tuesday when the load in a recycling truck started on fire in Dubuque.

-The Dittmer Recycling truck drove to Dubuque Fire Station No. 5, around 6:25 a.m. this morning, according to Assistant Fire Chief Kevin Esser.
+The Dittmer Recycling truck drove to Dubuque Fire Station No. 5, 689 S. Grandview Ave., at about 6:25 a.m.
+Tuesday morning, according to Assistant Fire Chief Kevin Esser.

 The truck dumped the burning load onto nearby Bradley Street so it could be extinguished by firefighters, Esser said.